Prevention of knee osteoarthritis and hip osteoarthritis - what can be done?

 Mobility – important for the prevention of osteoarthritis, but not everything

-Mobility supports everyday life – but does not alone protect against osteoarthritis.
+Flexibility supports daily life – but alone does not protect against osteoarthritis.

 Useful: